What is a home loan comparison rate?

 - Use a key facts sheet.
 Key fact sheets are informational documents that can be obtained from a credit provider, or be had if you look for it on the loan product page of most lenders.
 Lenders have to provide a fact sheet to customers due to Australian lending laws.
 Key fact sheets make it simpler to shop around for loans and compare the various options out there.
 Fact sheets will point out important information about loans, such as the total amount to be paid back over the life of the loan.

-- Use a comparison network.
-Using a comparison network such as finder.com.au is a great way to get a good view of the home lending options that are out there.
+- Use a comparison service.
+Using a comparison service such as finder.com.au is a great way to get a good view of the home lending options that are out there.
 We provide handy charts and product pages on many of the home loan lenders in Australia.
 You can even securely go from our site to the website of a lender to begin the application process should you find a loan that interests you.

 - Call the lender.
 You can contact a lender via phone to discuss the details of any loans they offer.
 This is a surefire way to get accurate information about the various loans in the lender's portfolio.